 The museum is truly a one-of-a-kind.
-It is located in the former Bank of Weston building.
-The museum exhibits the world’s largest collection of woven silk tapestries (more than 300) produced 200 years ago on punch card mechanical looms.
-This process was the first to utilize the same punch card technology that would eventually lead into the invention of the modern-day computer.
+It is located in the former Bank of Weston building in historic downtown Weston.
+The museum houses the world’s largest collection of woven silk tapestries (more than 500) produced 200 years ago on punch card mechanical looms.
+This process was the first to utilize the very same punch card technology that would eventually lead to the invention of today’s computers.

-The museum preserves and shares the history of this long-lost and largely forgotten guild.
-Every tapestry in the collection is a digitized copy of an original painting by one of more than 85 Master Artists from the 19th and 20th centuries.
-The collection serves as the only evidence of many paintings that have either been lost over time, or are altogether unknown.
+The museum offers the history of a long-lost and largely forgotten guild.
+Every tapestry in the collection is a digitized copy of an original painting by one of more than 85 Master Artists from the 19th and 20th Centuries.
+The collection also serves as the only evidence of paintings that have either been lost over time, or were even unknown.

-The museum boasts an impressive art research library with the Grove Art Dictionary, E. Benezil-“Dictionnaires des Peintres, Sculptures, Dessinateus, et Graveurs,” Propylaen Kunstqeschichte, and “The Art Galleries of Erope," as well as many rare books more than 100 years old.
+The museum also boasts an impressive art research library with the Grove Art Dictionary, E. Benezil-“Dictionnaires des Peintres, Sculptures, Dessinateus, et Graveurs,” Propylaen Kunstqeschichte, and “The Art Galleries of Europe,” as well as several rare books over 100 years old.